lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 It is proposed that anyone can permissionlessly execute consolidation batch via calling `executeConsolidation` method with the same batch which was originally added by authorized actors via `addConsolidationRequests`, along with the required fee and `ValidatorWitness` proofs for each target validator.

-The new Consolidation Executor bot will designed, this bot will monitor consolidation bus and execute consolidation request batches sequentially, in the order in which they were initially submitted to the Consolidation Message Bus contract.
+A new Consolidation Executor bot is expected to be designed to monitor the Consolidation Bus and execute consolidation request batches sequentially, in the order in which they were initially submitted to the Consolidation Message Bus contract.

 ### Consolidation Gateway

-It is recommended to introduce a single entry point for processing consolidation requests.
-This entry point is responsible for verifying target validators’ withdrawal credentials, checking consolidation preconditions, enforcing consolidation limits, and enabling the consolidation flow to be paused independently in the event of an emergency.
+It is proposed to introduce a single entry point for processing consolidation requests.
+This entry point would be responsible for verifying target validators’ withdrawal credentials, checking consolidation preconditions, enforcing consolidation limits, and enabling the consolidation flow to be paused independently in the event of an emergency.

-Using the Withdrawal Vault for this purpose is not advisable.
+Using the Withdrawal Vault for this purpose would not be advisable.
 The Withdrawal Vault manages multiple independent concerns, including protocol withdrawals and triggerable exit requests.
 Treating it as a pausable unit would prevent selectively pausing consolidation requests while continuing to accept triggerable withdrawal requests, which is operationally undesirable.

 To address this, the `ConsolidationGateway` is introduced as a pausable contract (see [PausableUntil.sol](https://github.com/lidofinance/core/blob/master/contracts/0.8.9/utils/PausableUntil.sol)) designed to handle consolidation requests in a controlled and secure manner.
 It: